Maz-hub/capstone/README.md

 ## Distinctiveness and Complexity

 **Swiss Romande Hikes** is a personal guide-based web app with a geospatial component.
-It features a map-based interface, dynamic trail data, and a user-centric design inspired by real-world tourism needs.
+It features a map-based interface, dynamic trail data, trail-specific weather integration, and a user-centric design inspired by real-world tourism needs.

 The application uses:

 - **Mapbox GL JS** to render an interactive map with custom markers
-- **JavaScript and the DOM** to connect map markers with trail cards, allowing for a dynamic and engaging experience
+- **JavaScript** to enhance the dynamic behavior of the site (e.g., filter trails, refresh comments)
-- A **custom SCSS-based design**, for full control over layout and responsive behavior
+- **SCSS custom design**, for full control over layout and responsive behavior
-- **Django models** to manage trail data and prepare for future extensibility, such as user accounts, reviews, or real-time trail updates
+- **Django models** to manage dynamic trail data, images, and user-submitted comments
+- **Open-Meteo API** to fetch and display live weather information for each trail page

 This project also stands out because it is **based on my personal hiking experience** and includes original content and photos.
-It combines real-world storytelling with technical implementation — including responsive design, external APIs, and scalable structure.
+It combines real-world storytelling with technical implementation — including responsive design, external APIs, dynamic user-generated content, and scalable structure.

 Together, these elements demonstrate both creative originality and the technical complexity expected of a CS50W Capstone.

+---

 ## Features

 ### Core Functionality (Completed)

-- 📍 Interactive Map:
+- 📍 **Interactive Map:**

-  - Uses Mapbox GL JS to display the Swiss Romande region
+  - Uses Mapbox GL JS to display trails across the Swiss Romande region
   - Custom boot-shaped markers for each trail
-  - Responsive layout for both map and trail details
+  - Fully responsive and mobile-friendly map

-- 🥾 Trail Cards:
+- 🥾 **Trail Cards:**

-  - Display 6 real trails with original photos and location info
+  - 6 real trails dynamically loaded from Django models
-  - Responsive grid layout for desktop, tablet, and mobile
+  - Display trail name, canton, and thumbnail image
-  - Clicking a trail card opens a dedicated trail detail page
+  - Clicking a trail card opens a dynamic trail detail page

-- 🗺️ Trail Detail Pages:
+- 🗺️ **Trail Detail Pages:**

-  - Individual pages for each hike, dynamically rendered from Django
+  - Dedicated pages for each hike
-  - Includes image galleries, structured trail information, and full description
+  - Includes photo galleries, structured trail data, real-time weather, full trail description, and Swisstopo map embeds
-  - Swisstopo map embed for geographical context
+  - Organized responsive layout for desktop and mobile

-- 🌦️ Weather Integration:
+- 🌦️ **Weather Integration:**

-  - Uses Open-Meteo API to display current weather per trail
-  - Real-time temperature and wind speed shown dynamically
+  - Real-time temperature and wind speed pulled from Open-Meteo API
+  - Weather shown directly on each trail page based on trail coordinates

+- 💬 **Trail-Specific Comments:**

+  - Visitors can leave a comment about a specific hike
+  - Comments are saved in the database and paginated (5 per page)
+  - New comments dynamically refresh without a full page reload (handled by `comments.js`)

-- 🎨 Custom UI:
+- 🎨 **Custom UI:**

-  - Styled entirely with SCSS (no Bootstrap)
+  - Full SCSS-based styling (no Bootstrap)
-  - Google Fonts + theme colors for a personal, clean look
+  - Google Fonts + theme color palette
-  - Fully responsive design using CSS Grid and Flexbox
+  - Modern, mobile-first layout using CSS Grid and Flexbox

+- 🔎 **Trail Filter:**
+  - Users can filter hikes by difficulty level ("Easy", "Intermediate", "Moderate")
+  - Filter is handled with a simple `<select>` input without reloading the whole page

+---

 ### Optional Future Features

-- 👤 User accounts to save favorites or add comments
+- 👤 User accounts to save favorites or add personal reviews
-- 📸 Scrollable photo gallery per trail
+- 📸 Scrollable full-screen photo galleries for each trail
-- 🔍 Trail filter by distance, season, or difficulty
+- 🧭 Advanced trail search filters (distance, season, elevation)

+---

 ## How to Run Locally